2018 Australian ball-tampering scandal: Responses from players and coach

 Australia's coach Darren Lehmann was cleared by the investigation of any wrongdoing or involvement in the scandal, and said that he would not resign.
-Of the findings and sanctions, he said that he was "embarrassed" and "disappointed", adding that he hopes people will give all three players a second chance.
+Of the findings and sanctions, he said that he was "embarrassed" and "disappointed", adding that he hoped people would give all three players a second chance.
 However, on the same day that the three players returned home, Lehmann announced that he would step down from his role after the conclusion of the fourth Test in Johannesburg.
 He said in his statement that after watching the press conferences of Bancroft and Smith, "the feeling is that Australian cricket needs to move forward and this is the right thing to do."

 On 31 March 2018, an emotional Warner gave a press conference in Sydney.
-In it, he described his actions as inexcusable and deeply regrettable.
+In it, he described his actions as "inexcusable" and "deeply regrettable".
 He apologised for the breach of trust and his actions, accepting full responsibility for the part he played in the incident, and said that the next twelve months would be a tough and emotional time for him.
-His priority at this time would be the wellbeing of his family.
+His priority at this time would be the well-being of his family.
 While he hoped to play for Australia again, he was resigned for it not to happen.
 He said he would spend the coming weeks and months looking at himself "as a man", and would seek advice and expertise to make "serious changes".
 He supported a CA investigation into the culture of the Australian cricket side.
 When asked, he said that he would sit down with family, friends and advisers before deciding on his playing future.
 Some noted that he deflected multiple questions about whether he was the ringleader of the plan or others' involvement in it.